DIY MIDI Controller Keyboard

 Note that 5V operation is possible via "power-over-MIDI" or via the USB port.
 If you don't need power-over-MIDI, remove the jumper JP1.
 The power switch is bypassed when using 5V power.
 DC IN voltage range is 8.5V to 13V to suit a 9V or 12V power supply.
 Raw Vin (to the MCU on-board 5V regulator) is fixed at about 7V using an LM1117 regulator IC.
 A heat-sink on the LM1117 is advisable where DC IN > 9V.

-Here's a short video clip showing how the enclosure was built...
+Here's a short video showing how the enclosure was built...
+(Part 1)

 youTube link p1